kiliman/operator-mono-lig/README.md

 <img src="./images/caret-position.gif" />

-👀 <a href="./images/preview/normal">Click here to see preview images of all ligatures</a>

 With the awesome help from [Mark Skelton](https://github.com/mskelton), we now have the full set of ligatures for the following fonts.
 Thanks Mark, and thanks to all of you who have been patiently waiting for these ligatures to be completed.